- CARDINAL SIGNS (the "four ORs:" rubor, tumor, calor, dolor)

 [More on blood cells.]

 For more about the immune system, see CRR Lymphatic System.
+However, an in-depth treatment of the immune system is beyond the scope of this website.

 Comments and questions: firstname.lastname@example.org